NT-D/RoomFinder/README.md

 ![architecture](./img/architecture.png)

 ## Prerequisites
-- Install [Node.js](https://nodejs.org/en/) in your development environment
+- Install [Node.js](https://nodejs.org/en/) in your development environment.
+I assume you can understand es6.
 - Basic TypeScript knowledge.
 Please learn from [tutorial document](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html)
 - I assume you have O365 tenant.
 If you want to try O365, you can try trhough [Free trial] in [product page](https://products.office.com/en/business/office-365-enterprise-e3-business-software)
 - In addition to it, I assume you have meeting room as resource mail box in O365 tenant.
 If you dont't have it, you can make it with [this document](https://support.office.com/en-us/article/room-and-equipment-mailboxes-9f518a6d-1e2c-4d44-93f3-e19013a1552b#ID0EABAAA=Set_it_up)